 It is a common condition, especially in children, whose arches may develop as they grows up.
 There are two types: rigid flat foot, which has no arch under any circumstances, and flexible flat foot (the most common type), in which the foot flattens when pressed on the ground, but when raising it, the arch reappears.

 What are the symptoms of flat feet?

-Before two years of age, flat feet are impossible to detect, because until then the feet have a layer of fat and soft tissue on the sole.
-The insteps form in most children between the ages of 3 and 5.
+Before two years of age, flat feet are impossible to detect, because until then, the feet have a layer of fat and soft tissue on the sole.
+The insteps form in most children between the ages of three and five.
 After this age, the key symptom is the flat appearance of the foot, without an arch.

 Generally, flat feet do not cause pain when walking or making any movement, but some patients may experience pain in the feet, ankles, or even higher up in the legs, hips and lower back.
 This pain may get worse when moving around, and swelling can occur around the ankles.